codeofandrin/codeofandrin/README.md

 <br>
 <samp>
-  I'm a passionate software developer, professionally developing microcontroller firmware.
+  I'm a software developer, professionally developing microcontroller firmware.
 In addition, I'm a Python enthusiast, primarily working with APIs and also do some web development as hobbies.
   <br>
   <br>
   👇 Check out some of the pinned projects I've worked on below.